Peter Wall Downtown Lecture Series

 Doors open at 6:30 pm.

-Note: The Wall Exchange with Stephen Lewis is now postponed until September 17, 2014 as Mr. Lewis must shortly undergo back surgery.
+Note: The Wall Exchange with Stephen Lewis is now taking place September 17, 2014.
 All tickets previously reserved for May 21, 2014 will be valid for September 17, 2014 at 7:30 pm.
 If you have already reserved a ticket and will be unable to attend on September 17, we ask that you please advise the Vogue Theatre box office by calling 604-569-1144.

 Eminent speaker, diplomat and Canadian politician.